ALaughingHorse/ContextSearching/README.md

 For example,

-When the occurances of a term is high, we know that it always appears around the target token;
+When the occurrence of a term is high, we know that it always appears around the target token;

 When the variance of a term's relative position is low, we know that it always appears at the same relative location;